sgladkoff/goldpan-ru/docs/interpretisto.md

 If you have a speaking role, connect your headset and camera and enable your browser to access them prior to entering **Interpretisto**.

 Choose an environment without background noise, and with good lighting if you're using a camera.
-Keep your microphone muted until it's your turn to speak.
+Remember to keep your microphone muted until it's your turn to speak.

 You can log in to an existing conference simply by using an Interpretisto link you have been provided.
 Depending on your role, you may be asked to provide a username or an interpreting language.